cornwarecjp/BIP39-vanity/README.md

 It is recommended to only use it for low-value wallets, where it makes little sense for attackers to put much effort in trying to guess the mnemomic code.

+**TL;DR: from a security perspective, it is a bad idea to use this software,** especially if you don't fully understand the trade-off you're making.

 ## Requirements
 Python 3

 ## Usage
-* Choose the first 11 words from the word list in `english.txt`
+* Choose the first 11 words from the word list in `english.txt`.
+  This is like a passphrase: it should be near impossible for others to guess your choice of words.
 * Run vanity.py
 * Enter the first 11 words, separated by spaces, and press Enter
 * vanity.py displays the options for the 12th word